-With the passage of the Water Conservation Act of 2009, also known as SB X7-7, the state is required to reduce urban water use by 20 percent by the year 2020.
+With the passage of the Water Conservation Act of 2009, also known as SB X7-7, the state is required to reduce urban potable water use by 20 percent by the year 2020.
 Each urban retail water supplier must determine a base period per capita water use and also per capita water use targets for the years 2015 and 2020.
-The District's historical per capita water use and the state legislated targets for 2015 and 2020 are shown in Figure 5.
-Its 2015 interim target is 222 GPCD while its 2020 target is 198 GPCD.
-Water use in 2015 was significantly below both these targets at just 160 GPCD.
+The District's historical per capita potable water use and the state legislated targets for 2015 and 2020 are shown in Figure 5.
+Its 2015 interim target is 194 GPCD while its 2020 target is 173 GPCD.
+Water use in 2015 was significantly below its interim target.
 The low per capita water use in 2015 was in large part due to water use reduction requirements placed on the District by the State Water Resources Control Board because of the drought, as discussed in the next section.